 But there's a more serious kind of plagiarism that involves a deliberate lie and an effort to cheat.
-Intentional plagiarism is a flagrant attempt to take the easy way out of an assignment by presenting a whole paper or parts of one that were written by someone else, and not telling where the material came from.
-This page is designed to help you avoid both kinds of plagiarism.
+Intentional plagiarism is a flagrant attempt to take the easy way out of an assignment by presenting whole papers, parts of papers, and/or information from sources that were written by someone else, as one's own work.
+This is unethical, and will not be tolerated at Aquinas College.

 Aquinas College is rooted in the Dominican traditions of prayer, study, community and service, combined with a deep respect for truth, honesty and integrity.
 In this spirit, we strive to create an environment in which integrity is prized and practiced.
 We expect all community members to uphold these values through honesty, fairness, and respect for others.
 More on Campus Integrity.